This auto mechanic says, let me spare you the speech from a third person perspective and just tell you who I am. My name is Mark Gittelman.

 I continue my education through aftermarket training seminars and going through trade publications to stay on top of new technologies.
 Although self driving cars are right around the corner, self fixing cars aren't even on the radar yet.
 I think I will continue sharpening my skills, because the world needs them.

 With age comes the need to wrench less and write more.
 I have enjoyed all things automotive since I was five years old.

 Now that I'm around 10 times that age I find it easier to write about the my adventures than crawling under cars in the driveway.
-Review my certifications and mechanical experience on the video below and on my Google Plus Profile.
+Review my certifications and mechanical experience on the video below and on this profile page.